BurraRohan/precision-context/README.md

 Once installed, Claude operates in **Precision Mode** with 5 enforced rules:

-### Rule 1 — Never Hallucinate
+**Rule 1 — Never Hallucinate**
 If unsure → searches the web first.
-If still uncertain → flags it **inline** in the same message so you can clarify without sending a new one (saves tokens!):
+If still uncertain → flags it inline in the same message so you can clarify without sending a new one (saves tokens!):
-> ⚠️ **I'm not sure about [X].** Could you clarify or re-state that part?
+> ⚠️ I'm not sure about [X].
+Could you clarify or re-state that part?
 (No need to send a new message — just edit yours!)

-### Rule 2 — Anchor to Project Context
+**Rule 2 — Anchor to Project Context**
 Before every non-trivial answer, Claude checks what's been established in the conversation and references it explicitly.
 No more repeating yourself.

-### Rule 3 — Zero Vagueness
+**Rule 3 — Zero Vagueness**
 Bans filler phrases like *"it depends"*, *"generally speaking"*, *"there are many ways to…"* without immediate specifics.
 Always gives concrete recommendations with reasoning.
 If proceeding with incomplete info, states assumptions inline.

-### Rule 4 — Deep File & Image Reading
+**Rule 4 — Deep File & Image Reading**
 Systematic checklist before responding to any upload — catches text, labels, structure, metadata, subtle details, and background elements.
 Not just the obvious surface observation.

-### Rule 5 — One Question Max (Hard Limit)
+**Rule 5 — One Question Max (Hard Limit)**
-If clarification is needed → asks **one focused question**, waits for your answer, then executes immediately with no follow-ups.
+If clarification is needed → asks one focused question, waits for your answer, then executes immediately with no follow-ups.
 Remaining gaps are filled with stated assumptions.

 ---